 However, Cordoba, Rosario, Salta, Mendoza, Bariloche, and Mar Del Plata are cities that expats call home (at least for a while).

-It’s my favourite place in Argentina and in my top 3 cities in the world, Buenos Aires is a fascinating, romantic, beautiful, exciting, frustrating, and surprising city and a place everyone should visit and enjoy.
+It’s my favorite place in Argentina and in my top 3 cities in the world, Buenos Aires is a fascinating, romantic, beautiful, exciting, frustrating, and surprising city and a place everyone should visit and enjoy.

 It’s also an underrated digital nomad city.
 However, Argentina has never really taken off as a digital nomad destination.
-If you’re willing to put up with some flaky internet, BA is a trendy place to spend live and work.
-There’s an entrepreneurial spirit in the country (especially Buenos Aires) and plenty of coworking spaces to meet like-minded people and get work done.
+If you’re willing to put up with some flaky internet, BA is a trendy place to live and work.
+There’s an entrepreneurial spirit in the country (especially in Buenos Aires) and plenty of coworking spaces to meet like-minded people and get work done.

 There are also several coliving spaces in Buenos Aires.
 Coliving (in case you didn’t know) is where you’ve and work in a shared environment.
 Ideally suited to the location independent and nomad worker, the coliving arrangement is not my style but many people get a lot from these immersive spaces.

 💡Check out this guide to finding a place to stay in Buenos Aires.

 Skiers & Hikers will love this place.
 Think Switzerland with Spanish accents.
 The countryside is one of the most beautiful and unspoiled in the world and feels a million miles from Buenos Aires.

 And Bariloche is party central for chocolate lovers.
 I’ve never seen so many chocolate stores in my life.
 Bariloche locals are super proud of the delicious chocolate they produce here (thanks to the Swiss influence).
 There’s even a huge chocolate museum.

 If you want to spend your weekend horseback riding, waterskiing, snowboarding, or just breathing in the mountain air, Bariloche is the place for you.